ExpandingS/PendulumSimulation/README.md

 MatPlotCode creates the simulation data, and stores it in  the file "data" JustPlot only takes in the data file an displays it as both a 3d plot, and a 2d section.
 The time for the 2d section is defined at the top of the program, under the variable "section"

+This code uses the simulation from MatPlotLib documentation, available at https://matplotlib.org/3.2.2/gallery/animation/double_pendulum_sgskip.html